Citation, DOI, disclosures and article data

 This can be quantified by a number of measurements:

-- frontal horn width to intercaudate distance ratio (FH/CC)
+frontal horn width to intercaudate distance ratio (FH/CC), which is reduced in Huntington disease

-- intercaudate distance to inner table width ratio (CC/IT)
+intercaudate distance to inner table width ratio (CC/IT), which is increased in Huntington disease

 In some cases, the basal ganglia may show decreased T2 signal and blooming on SWI in keeping with iron deposition 7.
-Generalized age-inappropriate cortical volume loss is also recognized 4.
+Generalized age-inappropriate cortical thinning and volume loss is also recognized 4,14.

-MR spectroscopy may demonstrate elevation of lactate in the occipital cortex and basal ganglia which correlates with duration of symptoms.
-There is also a decrease in NAA/creatine ratio in keeping with neuronal loss in the basal ganglia.
+MR spectroscopy may demonstrate elevation of lactate, although this can be variably present in location (most often in the basal ganglia) 15,17.
+There is also a decrease in NAA/creatine ratio, particularly in the basal ganglia, in-keeping with neuronal loss 15,16.

 PET demonstrates hypometabolism by decreased FDG uptake in basal ganglia and frontal cortex even before noticeable caudate nucleus volume loss 6.